eliasnogueira/public-speaking/README.md

 ### Videos
 50 in total

-Videos about my presentations in events and me being intweviwed by different content channels.
+Videos about my presentations at events and interviews from different content channels.

 | Date | Title | Event | Language |
 |:----:|-------|-------|:--------:|